LTV/CAC Ratio

 While there are several kinds of LTV calculations, SaaSGrid uses Simple LTV to calculate LTV/CAC.
 Simple LTV is an approximation of customer lifetime value (CLTV) using annual contract value, gross margin, and churn rates.
 Simple LTV is calculated with the following formula:

-• Gross Margin is the percentage of revenue that remains after subtracting COGS
+- Gross Margin is the percentage of revenue that remains after subtracting COGS

-• Churn Rate is the percentage of customers that churn after some period of time
+- Churn Rate is the percentage of customers that churn after some period of time.

 For example, with an ACV of $21,000, a gross margin of 40%, and a churn rate of 13%, Simple LTV is equal to ($21,000*40%)/13%, or $64,615.
 This can be interpreted as the average lifetime value that a customer will have.
 Note that to calculate a trailing simple LTV, Gross Margin and Churn Rate must have the same trailing period.
+Note that churn rate is annualized in the formula, as it is compared to Annual Contract Value, which is an annualized figure.

 How do I calculate CAC?